 Gynaecology has a very long history in Chinese medicine.
 The earliest writings date from the Shang dynasty (1500-1000BC), and infertility was being discussed two thousand years ago.
 The earliest obstetrics text was written during the Tang dynasty (618-907AD).
 Probably the first medical school department devoted entirely to gynaecology and obstetrics, was that of the Imperial Medical College during the Song dynasty (960-1279AD).
 The subject occupies a special place in traditional Chinese medicine, and acupuncture in the twenty-first century can assist with many problems for which women often feel there is a lack of satisfactory solutions.

-Some of the conditions I most commonly see include PMS, painful periods, heavy periods and other menstrual irregularites, infertility, habitual miscarriage, endometriosis, polycystic ovary syndrome and menopausal symptoms.
-With most of these problems, the precise characteristics of your monthly cycle can offer a lot of clues about what lies behind your symptoms.
-I am likely to ask about your cycle length, its regularity, any variability, and other such matters, so it helps if you can consider these in advance.
+Common conditions include PMS, painful periods, heavy periods and other menstrual irregularities, infertility, habitual miscarriage, endometriosis, polycystic ovary syndrome and menopausal symptoms.
+With most of these problems, the characteristics of your monthly cycle can offer clues about what lies behind your symptoms.
+I am likely to ask about your cycle length, its regularity and any variability.
 The history of your problem and any investigations and results are important too.